 How did you become interested in writing corporate thrillers?

 New authors are commonly advised to “write what you know.”
 I have a background in the business world, and I noticed that very few thrillers have business settings, so that’s where my books are set.
-I was an attorney, so two of my protagonists, Tori McMillan in Bound to Die and Pen Wilkinson in Downfall, Windfall, and Freefall, are lawyers as well.
+I was an attorney, so two of my protagonists, Tori McMillan in Bound to Die and Pen Wilkinson in Downfall, Windfall, Freefall, and Nightfall, are lawyers as well.
 My background helps me to get inside the characters’ heads, and to provide authentic settings and situations for the stories.

 You created a main character, Pen Wilkinson, who is a paraplegic.
 Why?

 As with mysteries set in the corporate world, there are also a shortage of thrillers with protagonists who are handicapped.
 The most prominent exception is Jeffery Deaver’s quadriplegic criminalist Lincoln Rhyme.
 My character, Pen, features an interesting set of skills, limitations, adaptations, and challenges, which are constantly changing and evolving, and which I think make for a really interesting story.
 I guess Pen is an exception to my “write what you know” rule.
 I’m not a paraplegic, nor do I have any close friends or family members who are.
 But I have worked with people with disabilities, and I have personal experience with physical limitations that makes me want to tell Pen’s story.

 Where do you get the ideas for your stories?